luxsrc/gray/README.md

          ...

 The Makefile will then compile GRay and place the executable in bin/.
-To run GRay so it creates snapshot every 100 GM/c^3, type
+To run GRay so it records variables every 100 GM/c^3, type

     gray$ bin/GRay-Kerr dt=-100 rays=demo.rays imgs=demo.raw
     GRay: a massive parallel ODE integrator written in CUDA C/C++